Science in the New Zealand Curriculum

 Project Dates: 2012 - 2013

 Partnerships: New Zealand Council for Educational Research (NZCER, the lead contractor), CWA/Learning Media, and Massey University

-This research forms part of the Ministry of Education’s response to a 2011 report Looking ahead: Science education for the 21st century by Sir Peter Gluckman, the Prime Minister’s Chief Science Advisor.
-The project will be carried out by a team including the New Zealand Council for Educational Research (NZCER, the lead contractor), the University of Waikato, CWA/Learning Media, and Massey University.
+This research formed part of the Ministry of Education’s response to a 2011 report Looking ahead: Science education for the 21st century by Sir Peter Gluckman, the Prime Minister’s Chief Science Advisor.
+The project carried out by a team including the New Zealand Council for Educational Research (NZCER, the lead contractor), the University of Waikato, CWA/Learning Media, and Massey University.